Akinator: Gameplay

-Development

 The game is based on the Limule program made by Elokence, and runs on an internally designed algorithm.

 Reception

 L'Express rated Akinator a 5 out of 5 on their list of iPhone Apps of the Week for September 9, 2009.
-Excite France stated that Akinator is just that interactive.
-"It is revolutionary, attractive, and entertaining."
+Excite France called the game "revolutionary, attractive, and entertaining."

 In Europe, the game reached its peak popularity in 2009.